 We have tested the release of Windows 11 and Windows Server 2022 and, whilst not yet certified by Infor, they do not appear to cause any issues we are aware of currently.

 There is currently a known issue with Infor CRM and Windows 10 v1709 (Fall Creators Update).
-Infor are looking into this – and symptoms are exposed within the Mail-Merge component when used in conjuction with Office 2016.
+Infor are looking into this – and symptoms are exposed within the Mail-Merge component when used in conjunction with Office 2016.
 Earlier versions of Infor CRM (v8.2 and below) may also experience issues upon starting.
 We will update this page once more information, and resolution, becomes available.
 For the time being, we recommend customers not to apply this update (or remove it) to systems running any version of Infor CRM.
+Update: This issue is now resolved.

 Please find our response to the DROWN issue recently reported.
 Please contact us if you feel your site may be affected.
 Please note: All customers on a valid Maintenance/Support contract will have already been checked and procedures implemented to resolve the issue should it exist at your site.

 Microsoft have now released Exchange 2016 and Office 2016 for general availability.
 For those customers using Infor CRM we do not recommend upgrading to these versions at this time as they have not passed certification with Infor products.
-We will update this as more information is released.
+Update: This issue is now resolved.

 With Exchange 2016 the following was observed: